MEET THE TEAM

 Chief Operating Officer

 Felicia Coleman Gregory currently works for Franklin-Vance-Warren Opportunity, Inc. as the Chief Operating Officer.
 She graduated from Saint Augustine’s College in 1994 with a degree in Administration.
-At Franklin-Vance-Warren, she handles the day to day operations and works to improve the lives of all that enters the doors.
+At Franklin-Vance-Warren, she handles the day to day operations and works to improve the lives of all that enter the doors.
 She believes that if she can help just one, she has done what she was charged to do.

 Naima has had over 20 years of experience working in early childhood development and education and has worked at FVWOPP since 2005.
 Her experience as an Intake Specialist in the Urgent Repair Program, the Head Start Nutrition Program Manager and Deputy Director, and her work in licensed daycare center have given her a broad view of providing care and support through social service programs.
 Naima currently holds a Bachelor’s Degree in Early Childhood Education Administration.